-Assessment & Teaching Requirements Requirements Definitions & Descriptions Educational Activities from the topic presentations.Trainees are required to review Clubs/academic year. ay: least one presentation/academic year w and present at least two journal least one case study from their SOE R1-R3: Trainees are required to take the SOE.
-SOE is used to assess the trainee's knowledge and as a practice/mock exam similar to the final SOE to better prepare the trainees for it.
-EYPT-Intl' (progress test) N/A NA EYPT-Local (progress test) R1-R3: Trainees are required to take a written progress test according to SCFHS regulations.
-Frainees are required to take the End- of-Year Progress Test, which is composed of a minimum of 100 MCQs based on the exam blueprint.
-CbD R1-R4: Trainees are required to do a minimum of six CBD/ Academic Year.
+Ultrasound Radiology Technology Assessment & Teaching Requirement s Requirements Definitions & Descriptions Academic Activities R1-R4: Trainees are required to attend 40 academic half-day lectures during the Academic Activity sessions. rainees are required to attend all the lectures in the weekly half-academic days (and any excused absence must be approved by the program director).
+The academic half-day duration must be a minimum of 2 hours.
+Lectures should cover all topics mentioned in all rotations (Appendix 5, 6, 7, 8, 9, 10, and 11).
+Trainees' attendance must be logged and comply with SCFHS rules and regulations.
+Academic Activity participation: Performance and participation in academic activities (see "Evaluation of the presenter by staff supervisor" in APPENDIX 3) Knowledge Educational Activities R1-R4 During Academic-Half Day: Trainees are required to do at least one presentation/academic year from the topic presentations.
+Trainees are required to review and present at least two journal Clubs/academic year.
+Trainees are required to do at least one case study from their rotations. Х SOE R1-R3: Trainees are required to take the SOE SOE is used to assess the trainee's EYPT-Intl' (progress test) N/A NA EYPT-Local (progress test) R1-R3: Trainees are required to take a written progress test according to SCFHS regulations. rainees are required to take the End-of- Year Progress Test, which is composed of a minimum of 100 MCQs based on the exam blueprint.
+CbD R1-R4: Trainees are required to do a minimum of six CBD/ Academic Years.
 Results on forms are for formative feedback purposes.
 CBD is a Workplace-based Assessment (WPBA) tool used to assess the trainee's clinical decision-making and reasoning skills for their patients' management.
-It helps to understand the logic behind the decisions made in the clinical setting and how trainees compile, prioritize and apply their knowledge.
-The form is initiated from the trainee's side on One45 (or PDF if One45 has not been activated yet), and they send it to their preceptors.
-The form is then filled in by the preceptor during the discussion with the trainee (it is a
+It helps to understand the logic behind the